-Get to Know You: Schedule a face-to-face meeting within a week of receiving your mentor assignment.
+Get to Know You: Schedule a phone call or face-to-face meeting if your mentor is local within a week of receiving your mentor assignment.
 Lunch or coffee would be good, or you can set up a meeting at your mentor’s office.
 Discuss how to best work together and your communications preferences.
 Learn about your mentor’s career and share your own career goals.
 Exchange resumes.

-Job Shadow: Schedule a job shadow day.
+Job Shadow: Schedule a job shadow day or ask your mentor to discuss a typical day at work, if they are not local.
 It will give you both a good feel for each other and help you know what you can learn together.
 It is also a great opportunity to experience a “day in the life” of the career you are interested in.

 Who Am I?
 Work with your mentor on your elevator speech and resume.
 Develop a 20-second introduction that answers the question, “Tell me about yourself.”
 Learn how to customize your resume and cover letter to the position you are seeking.

 Mock Interviews: Practice your interview skills and appropriate interview attire.
-Since you and your mentor have gotten to know each other better by this point, ask them to introduce you to colleagues who would be willing to let you practice your interview skills with them.
+Since you and your mentor have gotten to know each other better by this point, ask them to explain best practices for this to you or introduce you to colleagues who would be willing to let you practice your interview skills with them.

 Professional Development: Ask your mentor if you can accompany them to a meeting of their industry association, or to share with you industry articles and resources.
 Discuss where they go to learn more about their industry and to keep up with current trends.

-Year-End Review: Have lunch or coffee with your mentor to review the year and what you’ve learned.
+Year-End Review: Schedule a phone call or have lunch or coffee with your mentor to review the year and what you’ve learned.
 Talk about how you might want to stay in touch with one another once the official “match” year comes to an end.
-Celebrate successes and identify areas for improvement — both for you and for the Mentor Match program.
+Celebrate successes and identify areas for improvement – both for you and for the Mentor Match program.